 In summer, night was slower to come.
 He didn't know how impatience was driving the gangsters to grow bolder.
 More men had been sent for, their ranks swelling.
 Guns were brought, as well as arrows and fire gear.
 So many illegal weapons among them.

-No, the boy didn't know.
-He could feel their greed like something foul and thick, but not tangible, like a black fog.
+No, the boy didn't know, but he could feel their greed like something foul and thick, like a black fog.

 But he wasn't afraid.
 His dad was with him.